RagnarB83/ash-documentation/docs/QM-MM-boundary_tutorial.rst

 We then end up with a dangling C=O bond on the left side of the image (belong to Val-5) where a linkatom would be added to create an effective aldehyde group here.
 That link replaces the C-alpha of Val-5.
-This cut is not perfect as the cut C-C bond involves a slightly polar carbon of the Val-5 carbonyl group but it‘s really the only good possibility here.
+This cut is not perfect as the cut C-C bond involves a slightly polar carbon of the Val-5 carbonyl group but it is really the only good possibility here.

 The C=O is its own CHARMM charge group (of the Val residue) so we are not cutting through a charge group (which is good).
-Furthermore CH(alpha) and NH together (belonging to Cys-6) also belong to a charge group but there is no problem since we including the whole charge group.
+Furthermore CH(alpha) and NH together (belonging to Cys-6) also belong to a charge group but there is no problem since we are including the whole charge group.

 Finally this QM-region definition also makes a cut between the Cys-6 alpha-carbon and the C of the Cys-6 C=O group.
 However, this is fine since now there is only 1 possible linkatom on the Cys-6 alpha-carbon.
 QM-region with linkatoms is shown below.